Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### As a first time user

-- As a first-time website visotor I want to receive instructions what the quiz is about
+- As a first time website visitor I want to receive instructions what the quiz is about
 - I want to easily and intuitively navigate through the quiz
 - I want to know where to start the quiz indicated by a start button
 - I want to see my score at the end of the quiz